scoobaroo/rails-debugging/README.md

 locals: _  __  _dir_  _ex_  _file_  _in_  _out_  _pry_

 ```

-### with rails
+#### Exercise 0 & 1
+* Follow along in exercise 0 to install and configure pry to use your favorite editor.
+* Next move on to exercise 1 and fix `Cow#say_hello` method in pry.

+## Pry and Rails

-You can also show or edit methods and classes in rails.
+Pry can also be used to show or edit methods and classes in rails.

 ```ruby
 [14] pry(#<Book>):2> b = Book.new